ServiceStack/servicestack.net/MyApp/_pages/register.md

 title: License Registration
 ---

-The ServiceStack license key allows un-restricted access to ServiceStack packages and is available in your My Account Section after purchasing a commercial license.
+The ServiceStack license key allows un-restricted access to ServiceStack packages and is available in your **My Account** Section after purchasing a [commercial license](https://servicestack.net/pricing).

-There are multiple ways of registering your license key, all options only need to be added to your top-level host projects:
+There are multiple ways of registering your license key which all need to be added to your top-level host project:

 ### a) Add it to the projects appsettings.json or Web.Config